-The Museum of History and Ethnography, is a division of the Institute of Jamaica.
-It is the national repository responsible for the management of the National Collection of historic, ethnographic and archaeological artefacts germane to Jamaica’s cultural heritage.
+The National Museum Jamaica, is a division of the Institute of Jamaica.
+It is the national repository responsible for the management of the National Collection of historic, ethnographic and archaeological artifacts germane to Jamaica’s cultural heritage.
 The museum aims to stimulate serious research and reflection on Jamaica’s history and contemporary life, for the collection, preservation and documentation of Jamaica’s material culture and aims to stimulate serious research and reflection on Jamaica’s history and contemporary life.

 How do I book a tour to view an exhibition?

 To view an exhibition, contact the Public Relations office at the Institute of Jamaica at 922- 0620-6.

 Tours may last between 25 – 30 minutes.

 Parking for visitors is available at the Myers Fletcher and Gordon Parking Lot located on East Street.
 The Institute has reserved five (5) parking spaces monitored by a ticket system which will be given out by the parking attendant.